 My research combines normative political theory and public policy.
 In my theoretical work I have published extensively about the concept of multiculturalism, national identity and unity among culturally diverse citizens.
 And in my empirical work I have published extensively about the nature and origins of policies of multiculturalism in Britain and Canada.
-My sole authored research has been funded by the Economic and Social Research Council and the British Academy and I have participated in large collaborative research projects that have been funded by the Leverhulme Trust and the Canadian Social Sciences and Humanities Research Council.
-Outside academia, my research has been used by the UK House of Commons, the Canadian Department for Citizenship and Immigration and the Australian Senate Committee for Strengthening Multiculturalism.
+For a more detailed summary of my research, see the journal Ethnicities as it recently published a symposium that focuses, in part, on my work.
+In terms of grants, my sole authored research has been funded by the Economic and Social Research Council, the British Academy, the Indian Council of Philosophical Research and the Indian Council of Social Scientific Research.
+I have also participated in large collaborative research projects that have been funded by the Leverhulme Trust and the Canadian Social Sciences and Humanities Research Council.
+Outside academia, my research has been used by the UK House of Commons, the Canadian Department for Citizenship and Immigration, the Australian Senate Committee for Strengthening Multiculturalism and by various think tanks.

 - BA Hons Politics and History (Manchester)